timholy/AdvancedScientificComputing/homeworks/learning_julia2.md

  [7]
 ```

 It should be noted that this doesn't happen in Matlab, because Matlab uses a technique "behind the scenes" known as [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write).
-This has the major advantage of preventing surprises like the one above, while also avoiding the worst performance costs of unnecessary copying.
-It has the major disadvantage of making it impossible to create functions that modify their inputs: in Matlab, you can't create a function like Julia's `push!` or any others with a `!`.
+This has the major *advantage* of preventing surprises like the one above, while also avoiding the worst performance costs of unnecessary copying.
+It has the major *disadvantage* of making it impossible to create functions that modify their inputs: in Matlab, you can't create a function like Julia's `push!` or any others with a `!`.
+(This is why it's slow to append to a vector in Matlab, but fast in Julia.)
 You also can't create objects that "maintain their links" with others in a manner that supports mutation.
-Languages like Julia, Python, C, and many others therefore avoid copy-on-write.
+Most languages--including Julia, Python, and C--choose to avoid copy-on-write.

 ## Workflow tips